mark-watson/PythonAIBook/manuscript/Chess.md

 Yet here is the surprising thing: the classical approach that Deep Blue used, like alpha-beta search over a hand-crafted evaluation function, is still how most chess engines work, and it is still remarkably effective.
 Stockfish, consistently the highest-rated engine in the world, is a classical search engine.
 The techniques are elegant, understandable, and implementable from scratch in a few hundred lines of code.
 That is what we do in this chapter.

 We build a complete chess engine and AI bot in pure Python with no external dependencies.
-The engine implements the full rules of chess — castling, en passant, promotions, check, checkmate, and stalemate — and the bot plays using iterative-deepening negamax search with alpha-beta pruning, a transposition table, and quiescence search.
+The engine implements the full rules of chess such as castling, en passant, promotions, check, checkmate, and stalemate.
+The bot plays using iterative-deepening negamax search with alpha-beta pruning, a transposition table, and quiescence search.
 You can play against it, watch it play itself, or use it as a foundation for your own experiments.

 The examples for this chapter are in the directory **source-code/Chess_game**.